dolphin-emu/dolphin/Readme.md

 ### server to client

-#### `LOG <level> <message>`

-Sends a log message from Dolphin.
-Useful to collect all logs in a central place.

-level
-  : the log severity.
-Can be between 1 and 5, which represent NOTICE, ERROR, WARNING, INFO and DEBUG.

-message
-  : log-message. `<message>` can contain spaces, as it is the last argument.

 #### `SUCCESS`

 Indicating success of a previously transmitted command that returns whether it succeeded or not (currently only used by LOAD).